 Biting the cage could also be a sign of stress and anxiety.
 Besides biting the cage, stressed guinea pigs may also run around in the cage.
 In the wild guinea pigs are prey animals and they easily get stressed.
 For instance, watching a cat or dog lurking around, or hearing a sudden loud noise could stress your guinea pig, which may result in the guinea pig biting the cage.

+What Can You Do About It?
 You need to identify the cause of stress and remove it.
 You should provide your guinea pig with a calm and quiet environment.
-If being around strangers makes your guinea pigs stressed, you should move the cage into a quiet room, where traffic is minimum and less noise.
+If being around strangers makes your guinea pigs stressed, you should move the cage into a quiet room, where traffic is minimum and less noise. |

 8. Guinea Pig Cage Is Small